 Also, I am always looking for ideas for free, authentic materials for reading, listening, or culture to include in future editions.
 If you would like to contribute something for possible inclusion, please feel free to contact me.
 If your materials are chosen, you will receive proper credit.

-Libro Libre se ha publicado bajo una licencia CC BY-NC 4.0.
+Libro Libre se ha publicado bajo una licencia CC BY-NC-SA 4.0.
 Se puede utilizar, editar y, compartir estos materiales gratuitamente, pero se debe darle crédito a la autora.

 También, siempre busco nuevos materiales auténticos y gratuitos para incluir en futuras ediciones.
 Si a usted le gustaría contribuir algo, no tarde en mandarme sus sugerencias.
 Si elijo algo que usted ha contribuído, recibirá crédito apropiado.